 - You don’t have to make a bowl!
 This shrimp is fabulous on salads, in wraps, burritos, tacos, etc. with your favorite fixin’s.

 - Customize bowl ingredients.
 The bowl ingredients and measurements are simply suggestions.
 You can use add/swap any ingredients for your favs.
 You can use quinoa, cauliflower rice, Mexican Rice, Cilantro Lime Rice, pineapple, mangos, jicama, etc. You can also add toppings such as guacamole, homemade salsa, or salsa verde

 - Customize heat.
 1 ½ chipotle chile peppers should be perfect for most people but if you know you love spicy then definitely use 2 peppers.
 If you know you DON’T like heat then only use 1 chipotle chile pepper (or even less).

 - Prep ahead: You can chop your tomatoes, cilantro, green onions and any other burrito fixings ahead of time and store in air-tight containers in your refrigerator.
 You can make your Cilantro Lime Dressing and rice ahead of time and refrigerate then warm rice when ready to use.

 - Cilantro Lime Dressing Substitute: I am obsessed with my Cilantro Lime Dressing but if you don’t have the ingredients or don’t want to make it, make sure to add something creamy in it’s place to marry all the textures come together.
-You could simply use sour cream or Greek yogurt or store bought (Greek Yogurt) Avocado Ranch Dressing or whip up a simple, heavenly Avocado Crema like I use in my Chili Lime Chicken Tacos.
+You could simply use sour cream or Greek yogurt or store bought (Greek Yogurt) Avocado Ranch Dressing, Guacamole, or whip up a simple, heavenly Avocado Crema like I use in my Chili Lime Chicken Tacos.

 Looking for more easy Mexican Recipes?